rwxrob/zet/20220105223721/README.md

 Sometimes it is just easier to capture everything in an application with `docker-compose.yaml` instead of all the more verbose Kubernetes YAML resource files.
-The `kompose` file helps out with this.
+The `kompose` command helps out with this, but keep in mind, this only works for *very* simple translations.
+Anything worth using `docker-compose` for in actuality will probably have too much variance for `kompose` to handle.
+In those cases it's better to just write Kubernetes resource manifest files instead.

 Related: